-EnteroMedics Inc. is offering 5,000,000 shares of its common stock.
+EnteroMedics Inc. is offering shares of its common stock.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.
+We anticipate that the initial public offering price will be between \$ and \$ per share.

-Our common stock has been approved for quotation on the NASDAQ Global Market under the symbol "ETRM."
+We intend to apply to have our common stock quoted on the NASDAQ Global Market under the symbol "ETRM."